alexarmstrongvi/Tutorials/C++/Tutorial-Cpp/README.md

         * Licensing
     * A comprehensive comparison of compilers is on (wikipedia)[`https://en.wikipedia.org/wiki/List_of_compilers#C++_compilers`]
 * Writing source code
-    * File extensions: .cc, .cpp, .C
+    * File extensions: .cc, .cpp, .cxx, .C
         * Generally doesn't matter unless you are dealing with picky IDEs or compilers

 # Statement Types